République-class battleship: Armor

-The ship's main-belt armor consisted of two strakes of cemented steel that was 280 mm thick amidships, which was reduced to 180 mm toward the bow and stern.
+The ships' main-belt armor consisted of two strakes of cemented steel that was 280 mm thick amidships, which was reduced to 180 mm toward the bow and stern.
 The belt terminated close to the stern and was capped with a transverse bulkhead that was 200 mm thick backed with 80 mm of teak planking, which was in turn supported by two layers of 10 mm steel plating.
 Forward, it continued all the way forward to the stem.
 It extended from 0.5 m below the waterline to 2.3 m above the line, and along the upper edge of the belt, it tapered slightly to 240 mm.
 A third, thinner strake of armor covered the upper hull at the main deck and 1st deck levels; it consisted of 64 mm of steel plating on 80 mm of teak.
 It was connected to the forward main battery barbette by a 120 mm bulkhead.

 Horizontal protection consisted of two armored decks.
 The upper deck, at main deck level, covered almost the entire ship, from the bow to the aft transverse bulkhead.
 It consisted of three layers of 18 mm steel for a total thickness of 54 mm.
 Below that, the lower deck was flat over the engine and boiler rooms, consisting of three layers of 17 mm steel, the total thickness being 51 mm.
 On the sides of the deck, it angled down to connect to the lower edge of the main belt.
 The sloped sides were two layers of 36 mm steel.
 Sandwiched between the two decks and directly behind the belt was an extensively subdivided cofferdam, which Bertin intended to limit flooding in the event of battle damage.
 Coal storage bunkers were placed behind the cofferdam to absorb shell splinters or armor fragments.